karankumarshreds/MongodbQueries/Aggregation/readme.md

 ];
 ```

-Same example as above, but this time we want the coordinates to be in integes:
+Same example as above, but this time we want the coordinates to be in integers:

 ```js
 db.contacts.aggregate([